kudocc/srFile/README.md

 # Detail of send

-First it enumerates all the files and sub directories recursively, (if you send a file, there is just one file), for each of them, there are five parts:
+First it enumerates all the files and sub directories recursively, for each of them, the transition stream contains 5 parts (All the string is UTF-8 formatted)
-* 1. path separator of file system which runs the send command ('/' on Mac OS and '\' on Windows)
+* 1. path separator of file system which runs the send command (/(slash) on Mac OS and \(backslash) on Windows)
 * 2. length of file name (2 bytes with network endian)
 * 3. file size (4 bytes with network endian)
 * 4. file name